Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: Introduction and Results

-Sects.
-2 and 3 contain some basic definitions and facts from hyperbolic dynamics and Pesin's theory of Lyapunov exponents, respectively.
-Unlike previous works on Ruelle transfer operators, here we make a heavy use of Pesin's theory of Lyapunov exponents.
+Unlike previous works on Ruelle transfer operators, {\bf here we make a heavy use of Pesin's theory of Lyapunov exponents}.
+Sections 2 and 3 contain some basic definitions and facts from hyperbolic dynamics and Pesin's theory, respectively.